West Virginia Mountaineer

 The West Virginia Mountaineer is the official mascot of West Virginia University (WVU).
 Selected annually since the 1930s from the university’s student body, the mascot is a popular tradition at the school.
-The Mountaineer appears in a buckskin costume at West Virginia Mountaineers football games, men's and women's basketball matches, and other University-sponsored events.
+The Mountaineer appears in a buckskin outfit at West Virginia Mountaineers football games, men's and women's basketball matches, and other University-sponsored events.

 History

 Daily Athenaeum articles indicate that designating individuals to serve as the Mountaineer started as early as 1927.
 The name is derived from "Mountain State", meaning West Virginia.
 Clay Crouse was designated that year, followed in 1932 by Burton Crow and then Bill Fahey.
 It was not until 1934-35 when track runner Lawson Hill was selected that a more stable process was established.
 By 1937, the Mountaineer was being selected on an annual basis by Mountain Honorary.
 Beginning in 1934, The Monticola (the WVU yearbook) sponsored a contest to determine the male senior who had contributed most to the university throughout his four years in college.
 This male was entitled to be “The Mountaineer”.
 During the next decade the criterion was amended to specify a person who was suitable for the role.

 In the 1930s, the unofficial mascot appeared at WVU sporting events carrying a muzzle-loading rifle while wearing a flannel shirt, a sheep or bearskin vest, and a coonskin cap.
 Volunteers including Burton “Irish” Crow, Lawson Hill, and William “Buckwheat” Jackson made appearances throughout the season.

 Boyd H. "Slim" Arnold, a physical education major from Bayard, West Virginia, was the first Mountaineer selected to serve three years in succession (1937–39) and was the longest tenured until Rock Wilson equaled it from 1991–93.
 During Arnold's tenure, he became the first Mountaineer to wear the now traditional buckskin uniform.
 Meeting minutes from the late 1930s indicate that a donor gave the Honorary several deerskins, asking that a buckskin costume be made for the Mountaineer.

 In 1944, WVU did not choose a Mountaineer mascot due to World War II.

 The 1950 Mountaineer Weekend brought about an idea for a Mountaineer mascot statue, raising funds from a carnival held in the Field House (now Stansbury Hall) and subsequent Mountaineer Week celebrations.
 Proceeds raised allowed for the procurement of a bronze Mountaineer statue, commissioned by Donald De Lue and formally dedicated on October 2, 1971.
 Today the statue remains situated on the front lawn of the Mountainlair student union.

 The Mountaineer was first used in commerce in 1972, and was registered as a U.S. trademark in 1985.

 Mountaineers' retired rifles and costumes are housed in a glass case in the Vandalia Lounge of the Mountainlair, located on the downtown campus.